Children's Hospital is part of the UPMC family.

 TSC is diagnosed by both clinical findings and genetic testing.
 Some of the tests used to help make the diagnosis are:

 Genetic testing is available for parents who have TSC and would like to know more about their genetic mutation, or for parents for whom the diagnosis for TSC is questionable.
 Family members of patients with TSC also may be tested.

 TSC affects nearly 50,000 people in the United States and more than one million people worldwide.
 At least two children born each day will have TSC.
 Current estimates place TSC-affected births at one in 6,000.

 TSC is either inherited or the result of a spontaneous change in genetic material, called a mutation.
-Children have a 50 percent chance of inheriting TSC if one of their parents has the condition, but only one-third of TSC cases are known to be inherited.
+Children have a 50 percent chance of inheriting TSC if one of their parents has the condition, but only one-third of TSc cases are known to be inherited.
 The other two-thirds are believed to be a result of a spontaneous mutation.
-The cause of such mutations is still unknown.
+The cause of the mutations is still unknown.

 People with mild cases of TSC can have a child who is more severely affected.
 In fact, some people are so mildly affected that they may go undiagnosed until adulthood when their more severely affected child is diagnosed with TSC.

 Tuberous Sclerosis Alliance of Western Pennsylvania